TomasMikula/libretto/README.md

   completing a `Promise` is an effect, spawning an actor or a fiber is an effect, enqueueing a message in a queue is an effect.

+  Libretto rejects the assumption that effects are a prerequisite for concurrency.

-  Although stream processing libraries do provide some high-level operations for declarative concurrency that abstract away from the underlying effects, we haven't found a library with a set of high-level operations that is expressive enough for an intermediately complex application.
+  Although stream processing libraries do provide some high-level operations for declarative concurrency that abstract away from the underlying effects, we haven't come across a library with a set of high-level operations that is expressive enough for a moderately complex application.

 - **Underdelivery on the promise of writing mere _descriptions_ or _blueprints_ of programs.**